sendgrid/sendgrid-ruby/USAGE.md

 ```
 ## Retrieves Inbound Parse Webhook statistics.

-**This endpoint allows you to retrieve the statistics for your Parse Webhook useage.**
+**This endpoint allows you to retrieve the statistics for your Parse Webhook usage.**

-SendGrid's Inbound Parse Webhook allows you to parse the contents and attachments of incomming emails.
+SendGrid's Inbound Parse Webhook allows you to parse the contents and attachments of incoming emails.
 The Parse API can then POST the parsed emails to a URL that you specify.
 The Inbound Parse Webhook cannot parse messages greater than 20MB in size, including all attachments.

 There are a number of pre-made integrations for the SendGrid Parse Webhook which make processing events easy.
 You can find these integrations in the [Library Index](https://sendgrid.com/docs/Integrate/libraries.html#-Webhook-Libraries).